susisu/eslint-config/README.md

 ## Flat Config (beta)

-The package provides a factory function that configures all language settings and rules for each file types.
+The package provides a factory function that configures all language settings and rules for each file type.

 ``` js
 import { config } from "@susisu/eslint-config";